Kotlin/KEEP/proposals/explicit-api-mode.md

     Because getters can't change visibility and setter-only explicit visibility looks ugly.

-However, if you still want to insert explicit visibility modifier for such declarations, it would not be marked as redundant by IDE.
+However, if you still want to insert an explicit visibility modifier for such declarations, it would not be marked as redundant by IDE.

 ## Implementation